accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify the functions used to transmit (e.g. send content to another device), convert or record time-based media.
 1. Execute each function (transmit, convert and record).
-1. For each of the media resulting from the function, assess
+1. For each of the media resulting from the function, check
 	- whether audio description is present;
 	- whether audio description can be activated;
 	- whether the audio description is correctly synchronised: